ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/setup/2-anatomyofavisualization.md

 ###`.vscode`
 You should not need to change anything in this folder.
 Contains configuration files for Visual Studio Code.

-*   `launch.json`: The configuration for the prefered debugger.
+*   `launch.json`: The configuration for the preferred debugger.
 For more information on debugger settings, see the documentation [here](https://code.visualstudio.com/docs/editor/debugging)
 *   `settings.json`: Custom workspace settings for the project.
-For more infomation on workspace settings, see the documentation [here](https://code.visualstudio.com/docs/getstarted/settings).
+For more information on workspace settings, see the documentation [here](https://code.visualstudio.com/docs/getstarted/settings).

 ###`assets`
 You will add things to this folder and should replace the starting file.
 All your assets for the visualization should be here.
 This includes the icon, any background images or other similar files.

 *   `icon.png`: The icon that appears under the Visualizations tab of Power BI.
-You chould change this to something more representative of your visualization.
+You should change this to something more representative of your visualization.

 ###`node_modules`
 This contains all of your dependencies managed by npm.
 You should not modify anything in this folder.
 You may have to reference files here in other configuration files, but otherwise you should not do anything with this folder.